 Solutions to Micromanagement

-With the how and why of micromanagement covered, it’s time to think about how to address it.
+Now that you know examples of micromanagement, it’s time to think about how to address it.
 Combating micromanagement can be tough, especially if you or others are set in their ways.
 That said, there are a few key ways you can get rid of micromanagement in the workplace.

 Building Trust